 Royal Palace of Caserta in cultural context

-While it was originally built for Spain’s Bourbon kings, the palace became home to numerous royal families.
+While it was initially built for Spain’s Bourbon kings, the palace became home to numerous royal families.
 During the war, it suffered damage from bombings and occupation by the US troops.
 In 1945, the German troops surrendered to the Allies in Italy by signing the Surrender of Caserta.
 The document was signed at the Royal Palace of Caserta in April and became formalized in May, signifying the end of WWII.

-How to get here and info
+How to get here + practical info

 - Royal Apartments, Royal Park and English Garden Ticket – € 14.00

-- Only Royal Apartments (available for purchase when the Park is closed) – € 10.00
+- Only Royal Apartments (available for purchase when the park is closed) – € 10.00

 - Only Royal Apartments (available for purchase after 5 p.m.) – € 3.00